Iionsroar/cashewpillar/README.md

 <h1 align="center">👻 Louis 👻</h1>

-- 🔭 2023: Tinkering with my values like a main character sorta 🧎🤸‍♀️🧎‍♂️
+- 🔭 2024: Grass Touch 🧎🤸‍♀️🧎‍♂️
-- 📄 Python, Typescript, Next.js 13 fan
+- 📄 December 26, 2023: I will be divisible!!
-- 🌱 Tell me about your fav films, narrative games, literature, or, whatever's on your mind! >> cashew#2236 | @cashewpillar
+- 🌱 Tell me about your fav films, narrative games, literature, or, whatever's on your mind! >> @cashewpillar
 - 📫 cashewpillar@gmail.com

 <details align="center">